Zhenguang-Huang/AWSoMPy/ParamListScripts/README_Julia.md

 - run from the Julia REPL using `include("path/to/writeRestartRunsToFile.jl` or use the `Execute File in REPL` command if using VSCode.
 Note that both these options will only parse default arguments so we will need to manually change the defaults if a different `param_list` is desired.

 - (Preferred): Navigate to `ParamListScripts` in the Terminal / shell and type:
-`julia --project=. writeRestartRunsToFile.jl --help` and if all goes well, the following help message should show up (at the time of writing, 2021/10/16):
+`julia --project=. writeRestartRunsToFile.jl --help` and if all goes well, the following help message should show up (at the time of writing, 2021/10/19):
 ```
-usage: writeRestartRunsToFile.jl [--mg MG] [--cr CR] [--md MD]
-                        [--fileEEGGL FILEEEGGL]
+usage: writeRestartRunsToFile.jl [--fileEEGGL FILEEEGGL]
                         [--fileBackground FILEBACKGROUND]
                         [--fileRestart FILERESTART]
+                        [--fileOutput FILEOUTPUT] [--mg MG] [--cr CR]
-                        [--start_time START_TIME]
+                        [--md MD] [--start_time START_TIME]
                         [--restartID RESTARTID] [-h]

-Generate event list for background and restart
+Generate run list for background and restart

 optional arguments:
-  --mg MG               Magnetogram to use, for example, GONG.
-                        (default: "ADAPT")
-  --cr CR               CR to use eg: 2152. (type: Int64, default:
-                        2154)
-  --md MD               Model to use, for example AWSoM, AWSoMR,
-                        AWSoM2T. (default: "AWSoM")
   --fileEEGGL FILEEEGGL
                         Path to load EEGGL Params from. (default:
                         "./output/restartRunDesignFiles/EEGGLParams_CR2154.txt")